The charm of spring training lives on at the Florida home of the Blue Jays

 The lighting was weird, too, even with the auxiliary towers.
 Yet Turner didn’t complain.

 “We’re pretty spoiled in the stadiums we play in,” he offered.
-“So any time we got to go to a place like this, and the lighting situation is different, it definitely plays a factor but they’re going through the same thing we’re going through.”
+“So any time we got to go to a place like this, and the lighting situation is different, it definitely plays a factor, but they’re going through the same thing we’re going through.”

 Early on, as Turner led off the game against Blue Jays reliever Trent Thornton, fans could read Turner’s frustration.
 He was unhappy with a called strike, then turned to shake his head at Martinez and hitting coach Kevin Long.
-The difference here was that he shared that moment with dozens of people, who jeered the home-plate umpire.
+The difference here was that he shared that moment with dozens of people, who jeered the home plate umpire.
 They were called to argue by the look on Turner’s face.

 And later, with Josh Harrison up in the second, the crowd shrieked when a fastball ran high and tight.
 There was a thud of the pitch hitting … something.
 It didn’t sound good.
 But Harrison spun toward the bench, smiled and pointed to the guard on his hand, nodding that he was okay.
 Then the whole stadium breathed out, laughing together.